code-payments/code-sdk/README.md

 [contributing](#contributing) section below.

 Our Code mobile apps and services all use [gRPC](https://grpc.io/) to communicate.
-If you're planning to do sdk contributions, you'll likely want to run the code-sdk [proxy](https://github.com/code-payments/code-sdk/blob/main/packages/proxy/example/index.ts) server locally.
+If you're planning on making SDK contributions, you'll likely want to run the code-sdk [proxy](https://github.com/code-payments/code-sdk/blob/main/packages/proxy/example/index.ts) server locally.
 Running the proxy locally is highly recommended as you'll see the interactions between the SDK elements and the Code services.
 This is